MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/index.md

 To get started adding Xbox Live functionality to your game, do the following steps in order:
 1. Set up a game at Partner Center.
-2. Set up one of the following IDEs with the Xbox Live SDK, for your target platforms:
+2. Set up an IDE with the Xbox Live SDK, for your target platforms.
-    *  Visual Studio, targeting UWP, Xbox, or Android.
-    *  Android Studio, targeting Android.
-    *  Xcode, targeting iOS.

-    Creators can use Visual Studio, targeting UWP and Xbox.
-    ID@Xbox partners can use all combinations of IDE and target platforms.

 3. Add Xbox Live sign-in code to your game.